7 Reasons Why Black Travel Is So Important

 Black Travel Enhances Your Cultural Perspective

 Most people who choose not to travel live a very comfortable and consistent life.
 Some might have lived in their childhood homes their entire lives and only interacted with the same people from their hometown schools.
-But while that may lead comfortable lives , comfortable isn't always what we need.
+But while that may lead to comfortable lives, comfort isn't always what we need.
 Traveling breaks the necessary comfort zones and pushes us to enhance our cultural perspective.
 It shows us new languages, introduces us to new delicacies, and reminds us that our everyday black culture is not the only one that exists.
 Understanding other cultures makes us more well-rounded individuals and allows us to understand and interact with others in the real world effectively.

 Black Travel Creates Self-Awareness

 Getting caught up in the everyday hustle and bustle of life is a common narrative to many Americans.
 While common, that doesn't necessarily mean it's healthy.
 We get lost in our daily grind and forget to reflect on ourselves, our lives, and what we want out of it.
-Traveling allows for time of self-reflection.
+Traveling allows for time for self-reflection.
 It's a time to be fully present and aware and distance ourselves from our normal chaotic life.
 Taking the necessary time away from your normal routine is good for your mental space and allows a moment for clarity.

 Black Travel Challenges All Your Insecurities

-Fear has been a common reason to discouraging the black travel experience.
-Whether it be fear of flying, fear of the unknown, or fear of t stepping out of your natural habitat altogether, fear is a one of the reason that stops us from experiencing the world. .
+Fear has been a common reason for discouraging the black travel experience.
+Whether it be fear of flying, fear of the unknown, or fear of t stepping out of your natural habitat altogether, fear is one of the reasons that stops us from experiencing the world.
 But if anything, that same fear should encourage us to do it even more.
 Traveling challenges all fears and insecurities you might have.
 That same timid uncertainty you feel while asking a stranger for directions, or maneuvering your way through a foreign city is the feeling of growth; and that growth is so necessary.

 Black Travel Educates You On A Global Perspective